Brown Brothers Harriman & Co.: Merger

 On January 2, 1931, Brown Brothers & Co. merged with two other business entities, Harriman Brothers & Company, a private bank started with railway money, and W. A. Harriman & Co. to form Brown Brothers Harriman & Co.
 Founding partners included:

 Time's December 22, 1930, issue announced that the three-way merger featured 11 Yale graduates among 16 founding partners.
 Eight of the partners listed above, except for Moreau Delano and Thatcher Brown, were Skull and Bones members.

 In 1930s the company acted as a U.S. base for the German industrialist Fritz Thyssen, who helped finance Adolf Hitler.

 After the passage of the Glass-Steagall Act, the partners decided to focus on commercial banking, becoming a private bank, and to spin its securities marketing and underwriting off into Harriman, Ripley and Company which eventually evolved into Drexel Burnham Lambert via mergers.

-Harriman, a partner in the firm, was the ambassador and statesman responsible for the relationship between Winston Churchill and Franklin Roosevelt during World War II.
+W. Averell Harriman, the founding partner in the firm left to go into public service.
+He left the leadership of Brown Brothers Harriman to his younger brother E. Roland Harriman.
+W. Averell Harriman was the ambassador and statesman responsible for the relationship between Winston Churchill and Franklin Roosevelt during World War II.
 Some historical records of Brown Brothers Harriman and its precursor companies are housed in the manuscript collections at the New-York Historical Society.